If you are going to be in business, you'll want to know what types of business taxes may apply, including:

 New employers in California pay 3.4% of the first $7,000 in wages per employee for Unemployment Insurance (UI) tax and 0.1% (also of the first $7,000 in wages) for Employment Training Tax (ETT).
 While the UI rate for new employers doesn't change for the first three tax years, the ETT rate may be 0% (zero) for a new employer after his first year if his reserve account has a negative balance.
 See DE 231Z, Information Sheet: California System of Experience Rating for information on how UI rates are determined.
 The SDI rate may change each year.

-Registration forms can be ordered on EDD's Internet Order Form, picked up/mailed/faxed from your nearest Employment Tax Office, or downloaded from EDD's Website.
+Registration forms can be ordered on Online Forms and Publications, picked up/mailed/faxed from your nearest Employment Tax Office, or downloaded from EDD's Website.
 After registering, the necessary forms and publications, including California Employer's Guide (DE 44) with the PIT withholding tables, will be sent to you.

 In addition to withholding and depositing federal income tax, social security, and Medicare taxes from an employee's wages, employers are responsible for withholding and paying a matching amount for social security and Medicare taxes.
 For more information on this, see Section 9, Withholding From Employee's Wages, of IRS Publication 15, Employer's Tax Guide.